CS3219-AY2526Sem1/cs3219-ay2526s1-project-g24/apps/user_service/README.md

     - If the user exists, their profile information is retrieved.
 3.  **Token Generation:** Two tokens are generated and sent to the client as secure, `HttpOnly` cookies:
     -   **Access Token:** A short-lived JWT (15 minutes) that grants access to protected resources.
 It is stored in an `access_token` cookie.
-    -   **Refresh Token:** A long-lived token (14 days) used to obtain a new access token without requiring the user to log in again.
+    -   **Refresh Token:** A long-lived token (14 days) used to obtain a new access token.
 It is stored in a `refresh_token` cookie.

     Both cookies are configured with `HttpOnly`, `SameSite=Strict`, and `Path=/` to enhance security.

+4.  **Token Payloads:**
-4.  **Access Token Payload:** The access token is a JWT signed with an RSA private key (RS256) and contains the following payload:
+    -   **Access Token:** The access token is a JWT signed with an RSA private key (RS256) and contains the user's ID, roles, and permissions (scopes).
         ```json
         {
-      "userId": "c1a2b3d4-e5f6-...",
+          "sub": "c1a2b3d4-e5f6-...",
           "email": "user@example.com",
           "roles": ["user", "editor"],
           "scopes": ["questions:create", "questions:read", "users:read:self"],
           "iat": 1678886400,
           "exp": 1678887300
         }
         ```
-    - `userId`: The unique identifier for the user.
+    -   **Refresh Token:** The refresh token payload is minimal and contains identifiers for the token rotation mechanism.
-    - `roles`: An array of role names assigned to the user.
-    - `scopes`: A consolidated list of all permissions (scopes) granted by the user's roles.
+        ```json
+        {
+          "sub": "c1a2b3d4-e5f6-...",
+          "familyId": "f1a2b3c4-...", // Identifies the token family
+          "jti": "j1a2b3c4-...",      // Unique ID for this specific token
+          "iat": 1678886400,
+          "exp": 1679887300
+        }
+        ```

+5.  **Token Refresh and Rotation:**
-5.  **Token Refresh:** When the access token expires, the client can send the refresh token to the `/v1/auth/refresh` endpoint to get a new access token.
+    When the access token expires, the client sends the refresh token to the `/v1/auth/refresh` endpoint.
+The service then performs the following steps:
+    1.  **Verification:** The refresh token is verified.
+    2.  **Reuse Detection:** The service checks if the token has been used before.
+If it has, this indicates a potential token theft.
+The entire family of refresh tokens for that user is immediately revoked, and the request is rejected, forcing the user (and the attacker) to log in again.
+    3.  **Rotation:** If the token is valid and has not been used before, it is marked as used.
+The service then issues a **new access token** and a **new refresh token**.
+The new refresh token belongs to the same "family" but has a new unique ID (`jti`).
+    4.  **Response:** The new tokens are sent back to the client as cookies.
+The client must use the new refresh token for the next refresh cycle.

+    This rotation and reuse detection strategy significantly enhances security by preventing refresh token abuse.

 ### JWT Claims and Scope Generation